pranigopu/pranigopu.github.io/docs/effectiveness/effective-purposefulness.md

 ---

 Furthermore, note that these principles are not ordered in any way.
-Each are aspects of an integated whole, this whole being _effective purposefulness_.
-Purposeful goals may be followed by simplicity, or simplicty may lead to purposeful goals, or full engagement may reveal purposeful goals, or full engagement may lead to simple focus, etc.
+Each are aspects of an integrated whole, this whole being _effective purposefulness_.
+Purposeful goals may be followed by simplicity, or simplicity may lead to purposeful goals, or full engagement may reveal purposeful goals, or full engagement may lead to simple focus, etc.

 # 4. Value the process
 ## Principle